+FIRE SEPARATION

-FIRE SEPARATION The fire resistive barrier observed between the garage and the living space is properly installed and in good condition.
+The fire resistive barrier between the garage and the living space is properly installed and in good condition, however, several of the ceiling joints are not taped.
+Consideration should be given to "fire taping" the drywall as a safety upgrade.